Maugham, W. Somerset: 1874-1965

 • General Information

 • The story is, in part, based on the life of the painter Paul Gauguin.
-The novel's hero, Charles Strickland, is a London stockbroker who renounces his wife, children, and business in order to paint.
+The novel's hero, Charles Strickland, is a seemingly ordinary man who abandons his family and conventional life to pursue an obsessive, all-consuming passion for painting, ultimately sacrificing everything for his art.
+See Summary.

 • Information from Wikipedia